joshuamacanip/mern-tracker-app/README.md

 mern-tracker-app is a full stack application which allow its user to add, delete, update, and view all tasks he/she created.

-This MERN Application will be the baseline of all future mern application.
+This MERN Application will be the baseline for my all future mern application.